parrt/bookish/README.md

 I tried pandoc and a few other tools like multimarkdown but not everything came through correctly to the translated output and I got tired of chasing all of this down.

-As the [ANTLR](http://www.antlr.org) guy, building a language translator is not super scary and, following my motto ``*Why program by hand in five days what you can spend five years of your life automating*'', I decided to simply solve this problem by building my own markdown translator.
+As the [ANTLR](http://www.antlr.org) guy, I ain't afeared of building a language translator and so, following my motto ``*Why program by hand in five days what you can spend five years of your life automating*'', I decided to simply solve this problem by building my own markdown translator.

 ## How to typeset and display math via SVG